awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 The `GetFederationToken` API operation returns a set of temporary security credentials for federated users\.
 This API differs from `AssumeRole` in that the default expiration period is substantially longer \(12 hours instead of one hour\)\.
 Additionally, you can use the `DurationSeconds` parameter to specify a duration for the temporary security credentials to remain valid\.
 The resulting credentials are valid for the specified duration, between 900 seconds \(15 minutes\) to 129,600 seconds \(36 hours\)\.The longer expiration period can help reduce the number of calls to AWS because you do not need to get new credentials as often\.
 For more information, see [Requesting Temporary Security Credentials](#id_credentials_temp_request)\.

-When you make a request to get temporary security credentials for a federated user, you use the credentials of a specific user identity \(an IAM user\) to make the request\.
+When you make this request, you use the credentials of a specific IAM user\.
 The permissions for the temporary security credentials are determined by the session policies that you pass when you call `GetFederationToken`\.
 The resulting session permissions are the intersection of the IAM user policies and the session policies that you pass\.
 Session policies cannot be used to grant more permissions than those allowed by the identity\-based policy of the IAM user that is requesting federation\.
 For more information about role session permissions, see [Session Policies](access_policies.md#policies_session)\.

+When you use the temporary credentials that are returned by the `GetFederationToken` operation, the session's principal tags include the user's tags and the passed session tags\.
+For more information about session tags, see [Passing Session Tags in AWS STS](id_session-tags.md)\.

 The `GetFederationToken` call returns temporary security credentials that consist of the security token, access key, secret key, and expiration\.
 You can use `GetFederationToken` if you want to manage permissions inside your organization \(for example, using the proxy application to assign permissions\)\.
 To view a sample application that uses `GetFederationToken`, go to [Identity Federation Sample Application for an Active Directory Use Case](https://aws.amazon.com/code/1288653099190193) in the *AWS Sample Code & Libraries*\.

 The following example shows a sample request and response that uses `GetFederationToken`\.
-In this example, the request includes the name for a federated user named Jean\.
-The `PolicyArns` parameter includes the ARN of a managed policy that allows access to only Amazon S3\.
-In addition to the temporary security credentials, the response includes the Amazon Resource Name \(ARN\) for the federated user and the expiration time of the credentials\.
+This example request federates the calling user for the specified duration with the [session policy](access_policies.md#policies_session) ARN and [session tags](id_session-tags.md)\.
+The resulting session is named `Jane-session`\.

 **Example Request**